 Transforms: Everything you need to transform your CCD observations

 This link will take you to a page that contains useful programs for both computing your transformation coefficients and applying the transforms to your observations.
-A prodigious amont of work has been done by volunteers Gordon Myers and George Silvis to develop these tools.
+A prodigious amont of work has been done by volunteers Gordon Myers, George Silvis, and Richard Sabo to develop these tools.

 KMZ file for plotting AAVSO program stars in Google Sky or other apps

 Download this file and open it in Google Earth/Sky or other sky viewing program that supports KML markup language.
 You will then have the option to turn on or off different AAVSO star lists (such as the Easy to Observe stars, Binocular Program stars, Legacy LPVs, etc.).
 Click on a star and you will find information about the star as well as handy links to charts and other information.
 Many thanks to Andrzej Armiński for creating this useful observing aid.